CUPS and Network Slicing In A 5G Network

 Example - In a Private 5G network for a Smart factory, the Control plane manages the mobility of sensors/robots, whereas the User plane processes only the data generated by them.
 With CUPS, Telcos can deploy User plane functions at the Network edge, closer to sensors/robots to reduce latency without overloading the Control plane.

-Note: For simplicity, I have not referred to other 5G Network functions in the above diagram.
+Note: For simplicity, I have not included the other 5G Network functions in the diagram above.
 Please refer to my article for further details about 5G Service-based Architecture and various 5G Network functions.

 About Network Slicing

 Network Slicing allows Telcos to divide their physical 5G network into multiple virtual networks or slices.
-Each of these slices are optimized for specific services.
+Each of these slices is optimised for specific services.
 This mechanism enables customized networks or slices for various verticals like Mines, Irrigation, Manufacturing, etc. on the same infrastructure.

 You can define the Network Slices based on the different Service categories in 5G:-